A DEEP DIVE INTO RUSSIA’S WILD WEST!

 9 DAYS / 8 NIGHTS

 After breakfast in your hotel this morning, your long-awaited Dagestan experience begins!
 Today you’ll see the highlights of Makhachkala, the largest city in the North Caucasus, with around 750,000 inhabitants.
 Highlights include one of Russia’s largest mosques, the Central Market, the Caspian Sea Coast, as well as some of the cultural attractions of the city, including an Avar-language theater and the Dagestan Museum of Fine Arts.
 Makhachkala is a bustling city full of life and most of Dagestan’s over 35 languages/nationalities, so make sure to experience it’s nightlife this evening, as tomorrow you’ll head to the mountains!
+There are lots of restaurants to sample local cuisine from, to take your pick!

 You’ll head up the Caspian Sea coast this morning to Makhachkala’s airport for your departure back to Moscow and wherever you call home.
 We hope your experience of Dagestan truly was delightful!
 Now the rest of the North Caucasus awaits!